Courant-Dorfman algebras of differential operators and Dorfman connections of Courant algebroids: Introduction

-\textbf{Acknowledgements} We would like to sincerely thank Ping Xu for his interest and valuable comments on the paper.
-We thank Camille Laurent-Gengoux for discussions on earlier stages of this work.
-The paper is dedicated to the memory of K. H. Mackenzie whose nobleness and fundamental work in Differential Geometry will continue to inspire us.
+\textbf{Acknowledgements} We would like to sincerely thank Iakovos Androulidakis and Ping Xu for their interest and valuable comments on the paper and Camille Laurent-Gengoux for discussions on earlier stages of this work.
+The paper is dedicated to the memory of our colleagues and friends Pantelis A. Damianou, Michel Marias and K. H. Mackenzie whose nobleness and mathematical work will continue to inspire us.